Wadi Rum desert tour Wadi Sabet 1 day and 1 night

 Day 1 - Meeting point and start time

-We meet each at our office in Rum village for the check-in.
-Together we enjoy a Bedouin tea and talk about what we have in mind for the day and night.
+We will meet at our office in Rum village for the check-in at 9.30 AM.
+We enjoy Bedouin tea and talk about what we have in mind for the day and night.
 After finishing our drink, there is time for the final preparations.
-Afterward, we leave Rum village to go out into the desert.
+Afterward, at 10 AM, we leave Rum village to go out into the desert.

 Day 1 - In the morning